 [Hos 13:7 LSB] So I will be like a lion to them; Like a leopard I will lie in wait by the wayside.

 The four heads and four wings is likely pointing to the beasts universality.
+It has also been claimed that it represents the divided kingdom after Cyrus, but none can agree as to the exact divisions.
 In Daniel 2 the third kingdom is said to "rule over the whole earth", here the third beast is explicitly given dominion... "and dominion was given to it".

 The Fourth Beast